RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/MC__convergence_8cpp.md

     }

-    void MC_convergence_checker::update(const AnalysisContainer& ac)
+    /// Update the convergence data.
+This is the only routine meant to be called in parallel. void MC_convergence_checker::update(const AnalysisContainer& ac)
     {
       // Abort if the analysis container tracked by this object is already fully converged